-Ms. Fernandez and Mr. Moran employment agreements provide that if we terminate Ms. Fernandez or Mr. Moran employment involuntarily without cause, Ms. Fernandez or Mr. Moran would be entitled to receive severance payments equal to 12 months' worth of their then-current base salary as in effect at the time of such termination, plus 12 months' worth of Company-paid COBRA premiums.
-If we terminate Ms. Fernandez or Mr. Moran employment involuntarily without cause within the 24-month period following a change in control of the Company, Ms. Fernandez or Mr. Moran would be entitled to receive severance payments equal to 24 months' worth of their then-current base salary as in effect at the time of such termination, plus 24 months' worth of Company-paid COBRA premiums.
-Following death, disability, or a change in control in which Mr. Zalupski does not retain control of the acquiror or successor, any unvested restricted stock units owned by Ms. Fernandez or Mr. Moran will immediately become fully vested.
-Further, following a change in control in which Mr. Zalupski does retain control of the acquiror or successor, if Ms. Fernandez or Mr. Moran are terminated without cause during the 24 months following such change in control, any unvested restricted stock units owned by Ms. Fernandez or Mr. Moran will immediately become fully vested.
+The employment agreements for Mr. Moran and Ms. Ramsay provide that if we terminate Mr. Moran or Ms. Ramsay employment involuntarily without cause, Mr. Moran or Ms. Ramsay would be entitled to receive severance payments equal to 12 months' worth of their then-current base salary as in effect at the time of such termination, plus 12 months' worth of Company-paid COBRA premiums.
+If we terminate Mr. Moran or Ms. Ramsay employment involuntarily without cause within the 24-month period following a change in control of the Company, Mr. Moran or Ms. Ramsay would be entitled to receive severance payments equal to 24 months' worth of their then-current base salary as in effect at the time of such termination, plus 24 months' worth of Company-paid COBRA premiums.
+Following death, disability, or a change in control in which Mr. Zalupski does not retain control of the acquiror or successor, any unvested restricted stock units owned by Mr. Moran or Ms. Ramsay will immediately become fully vested.
+Further, following a change in control, any unvested restricted stock units owned by Mr. Moran or Ms. Ramsay are terminated without cause during the 24 months following such change in control, any unvested restricted stock units owned by Mr. Moran or Ms. Ramsay will immediately become fully vested.

-All severance and change in control benefits are subject to execution by the executive officer of an effective general release of claims in our favor, and continued compliance with certain non-competition and other restrictive covenants.
+All severance and change in control benefits are subject to execution of an effective general release of claims in our favor and continued compliance with certain non-competition and other restrictive covenants.